Best Friends Volunteer Handbook

 - Provide updated information about Best Friends’ activities and volunteer opportunities

 - Process requests from Best Friends staff for volunteer assistance, including volunteers for events, initiatives and special projects

 - Provide written references pertaining to the volunteer’s experience (hours contributed, length of commitment, position description) if requested

 Scheduling.
 When you volunteer at the Sanctuary, you can schedule your own shifts online at volunteers.bestfriends.org.
 This self-scheduling process includes signing a volunteer agreement and watching an orientation video.

 Volunteer opportunities.
 You can participate in a variety of volunteer activities at the Sanctuary.
-Most people choose to help in our animal areas (Horse Haven, Marshall’s Piggy Paradise, Dogtown, Cat World, Parrot Garden, Wild Friends, Bunny House and Rescue Village).
+Most people choose to help in our animal areas (Horse Haven, Marshall’s Piggy Paradise, Dogtown, Cat World, Parrot Garden, Wild Friends and Bunny House).
 For volunteer opportunities in other areas, please contact the volunteer department staff.
 We are always looking for ways to engage and include volunteers like you because you help make our lifesaving work possible.

 Internships and service-based learning opportunities.
 If you’re a student, we encourage you to participate in our internship or service-based learning opportunities at the Sanctuary.
 Many posted volunteer opportunities can be tailored to your needs, and we are open to discussing other projects of interest to you.
-The staff of the Learning Experience can assist you with exploring internship and service-based learning options.
+We can assist you with exploring internship and service-based learning options.
 For more information, please visit bestfriends.org/sanctuary/volunteer or contact firstname.lastname@example.org.